lewyingshi/lewyingshi/README.md

 ### :octocat: Skills
 ***
 I am currently doing a lot of work with R and a little Tableau.
-I am expanding my data science horizon with Python and other visualization tools out that make the job efficient.
+I am expanding my data science horizon with Python and other visualization tools out there that will produce the most efficient results.

 <details>
   <summary><b>:telescope: 2020/21 goals</b></summary>